Filling Your 4 Cups of Self-Care: The Power Hour Approach

 Physical Cup Emotional Cup Mental Cup Spiritual Cup

-Make a doctor or dentist appointment Practice forgiveness Read Meditate
+Make a doctor/dentist appointment Practice forgiveness Read Meditate

 Do yoga Declutter a drawer Have a word with friends Pray